-This dish is beautiful to serve and equally as delicious in taste.
+This dish is beautiful to serve and is equally as delicious in taste.

 We just love solid Italian food and this is about as solid as they come.
-The flavors work so beautifully together and no meat in sight!
+It has a similar taste as Eggplant Parmesan but is easier to prepare and also healthier.
+And our homemade marinara puts it over the top.
 And it is surprisingly easy to prepare!

 Fortunately, this sauce can be made several days in advance.

 Assembly truly is a snap.

 NOTE: If you liked this video, please subscribe to our YouTube channel.
 Remember to click the little ‘bell’ icon so you’ll never miss a new video.
 Thank you!

 What Is The Difference Between Eggplant Rollatini and Eggplant Involtini?

 This is easy to answer.
 They are the same dish.